The problem with Relative vs Absolute changes

 - Absolute changes on small numbers can look small even if their relative changes are large.
 I earned $40 on my investment.

-- Absolute changes on big numbers can look big even if their relative changes are large small.
+- Absolute changes on big numbers can look big even if their relative changes are small.
 The deficit has increased by 1 trillion dollars.